 (The shrine is 12 km. east of Balcarres on Highway #10, and 6 km. north)

-Annual pilgrimage is Sunday June 26, 2016.
-The day begins at 12:30 p.m. with a traditional feast followed by a Flower Day celebration revisiting and straightening up the cemetary and then Mass.
+Annual pilgrimage is Sunday June 25, 2017.
+The day begins at 12:30 p.m. with a traditional feast followed by Mass and a Flower Day celebration revisiting the cemetary.
 Everyone is welcome.

 In 1933 Oblate Father Anthony Sylla, OMI was appointed the first resident pastor.
 Fr.
 Sylla had a personal devotion to Mary and he began planning the the building of a grotto with his Polish and Ukrainian parishioners.
 The onset of the depression years delayed his plans.
 Construction began in 1939 and in 1940 a large front wall and side wings were erected in the form of a half circle.